What do pharmaceutical testing services do?

 The quality of your products, including the packaging materials, must be checked for safety if you’re a manufacturer.
 Some packaging materials may leach harmful chemicals that can compromise public health and safety, which may lead to expensive product recalls and even lawsuits.

 To avoid these problems, you can seek the help of a package research laboratory to test packaging and ensure that they are safe to use.
+Look for laboratories that offer high-end chromatography.

 A package research laboratory has the right knowledge, skills, and facility to test and solve the complex challenges of packaging, such as: